 Once you start experimenting with different types of flour you will understand that pasta made from different types of flour can be very different from each other.
 You can make very smooth pasta with type 00 flour or pasta with a more coarse texture when you use a flour made from a more coarse grind.
 When preparing some pasta recipes, pasta with a more coarse texture can be a good thing, as the sauce will stick on the pasta a lot easier.

-Personally I tend to stick to type 00 flour as I prefer the smooth texture on my pasta, but there have been enough occasions where type 00 flour wasn’t anywhere to be found in my house.
-If you are just starting with making homemade pasta, I advise you to look for a type 00 flour with the right amount of protein.
+Personally I tend to stick to type 00 flour as I prefer the smooth texture on my pasta, but there have been enough occasions where type 00 flour wasn’t anywhere to be found in my pantries.
+When you are just starting out with making homemade pasta, you should look for a type 00 flour with the right amount of protein.
 Use my quick pasta flour buyer's guide if you want to make it as easy as possible for yourself.